-Making wraps yourself is easy, and homemade wraps taste so much better than store-bought ones, believe me.
+Making pita wraps yourself is easy, and my homemade fluffy spelt pita wraps taste so much better than store-bought ones, believe me.

-I like my wraps soft and fluffy and thick, almost like big pitas.
+I like my wraps soft and fluffy and thick.
 But of course you decide how thick or think, small or big you want to roll out your wrap dough.
-These simple flour tortillas can also be used for burritos, soft tacos and fajitas.
+They can also be used like tortillas, for burritos, soft tacos and fajitas.
 I like to use spelt flour for my recipe, but wheat works just as well.

-The homemade wraps taste amazing when they’re fresh, but you can keep them in an airtight container in the fridge for a couple of days and just warm them up in the dry skillet.
+The homemade spelt pita wraps taste amazing when they’re fresh, but you can keep them in an airtight container in the fridge for a couple of days and just warm them up in the dry skillet.
 And of course you can freeze them to always have a quick snack at hand.
-My delicious tortillas are perfect to use up leftovers in the fridge.
+The delicious pan breads are perfect to use up leftovers in the fridge.

 - 42 g fresh yeast or 2 teaspoons of dried yeast